Anja Wyden Guelpa: taking democracy to today’s youth

 Born in canton Valais in 1973, she studied political science at the universities of Tübingen (Germany) and Geneva.
 She has a master’s degree in public administration.

-Wyden Guelpa works as a project leader for the State Secretariat for Economic Affairs (SECO) and as consultant for the multinational IBM computer technology company.
+Wyden Guelpa worked as a project leader for the State Secretariat for Economic Affairs (SECO) and as consultant for the multinational IBM computer technology company.

-She is a member of the Geneva chapter of the Social Democratic Party and engages in various institutions.
+A member of the Geneva chapter of the Social Democratic Party, she has been active in various institutions.

-In 2009, Wyden Guelpa became the first woman to be elected Chancellor (government administrator) of canton Geneva.end of infobox
+In 2009, Wyden Guelpa became the first woman to be elected Chancellor (government administrator) of canton Geneva.

+She stepped down from the post at the end of April 2018.end of infobox

 This text is part of #DearDemocracy, a platform on direct democracy issues, by swissinfo.ch.end of infobox